BradleyCulley/bradleyculley.github.io/_posts/2024-07-14-relationships-are-the-most-important-thing-in-life.md

 </p>

 <p>
-The Greek philosopher Socrates believed that <i>technê</i> - practical knowledge - is the most important kind of knowledge.³
+The Greek philosopher Socrates believed that <i>technê</i>—practical knowledge—is the most important kind of knowledge.³
 </p>

 <p>